Individual phrases can be restricted to specific target applications:

 - Desktop menus show up or hide together with specific programs.

-To disable PhraseExpress in an application you are currently working with:
+To disable PhraseExpress in the currently used application:

 - Make sure that the program has input focus.